syedjawadakhtar/VirAI/README.md

 ## ⚙️ Configuration
 ### Ollama Models
-HanaVerse works with any model available in your Ollama installation.
+VirAI works with any model available in your Ollama installation.
 Some recommended models:

 - ```llama3:8b``` - Great general purpose assistant (default)
 - ```codellama:7b``` - Specialized for coding tasks